Video Tutorial Structure of Benzene

 Full Notes Structure of Benzene

-In organic chemistry, hydrocarbons can form cyclic compounds.
+Hydrocarbons can be cyclic, with the first and last carbon in a chain bonding back on themselves forming a 'ring' of carbon atoms.
 A bit like a chain that links back to itself to form a necklace.

-Cyclohexane is a common example of a cyclic compound, containing six carbon atoms that are linked to one another.
+Cyclohexane (C6H12) is a common example of a cyclic hydrocarbon, containing six carbon atoms that are linked to one another.

-A specific type of cyclic compound is called benzene.
+A specific example of a cyclic hydrocarbon is called benzene.
 In benzene, there are six carbon atoms arranged in a ring and each one is bonded to a single hydrogen atom, giving the molecular formula C6H6.
 The bonding that takes place between carbon atoms in benzene is what makes it so interesting and unique.

 If we look at cyclohexane, it’s clear to see that each carbon atom forms two single bonds with other carbon atoms and two single bonds with hydrogen atoms.
 This makes sense as carbon can form four covalent bonds.